Getting Started¶

 └── u-dales # uDALES model development repository (submodule).

-Build on common systems
+Build on common systems¶

+OR, you can do it manually.
 On standard systems and configurations, you can build uDALES with the following commands:

 # We assume you are running the following commands from your